To take your home theater to the next level, you should consider installing a projector.

 What Is a Home Theater Projector?

-A home theater projector is an optical device that uses a bulb or laser to project, or throw, the image on a large screen or wall area.
+A home theater projector is an optical device that uses a bulb or laser to project, or throw, an image on a large screen or wall area.

 Also called beamers, they are used for displaying digital video content and shouldn’t be confused with old-style film projectors that project 8mm or 16mm film.